-The powerful Himalayas, colorful temples, white stupas, monasteries and Buddhism characterize the mysterious and fascinating region of Ladakh, in the far north of India.
+The powerful Himalayas, colourful temples, white stupas, monasteries and Buddhism characterize the mysterious and fascinating region of Ladakh, in the far north of India.
 Ladakh is also called 'small-Tibet'.
 It was on our bucket list for a long time and we did not regret it when we finally visited this breathtaking area.

 The atmosphere in Ladakh is different than anywhere else in India: it is serene and peaceful.
 And to be honest, most of India is not serene and peaceful at all.
-Everywhere in Ladakh you see the colored flags fluttering in the mountain wind.
+Everywhere in Ladakh you see the coloured flags fluttering in the mountain wind.
 The population of Ladakh consists mainly of Tibetans.
 Despite the mostly inhospitable landscape these are the most hospitable people.
 They live here self-sufficient and their mud-brick houses which are surprisingly comfortable.
-The Ladakhis are closely related to their Tibetan neighbors, this is why the vast majority of the population is Buddhist.
+The Ladakhis are closely related to their Tibetan neighbours, this is why the vast majority of the population is Buddhist.
 This is also reflected in the numerous Buddhist monasteries, which are often built on a mountain ridge and gives a spectacular sight.

 The landscape of Ladakh is very wild, barren and mountainous and the climate is grim.
 To get there you have to pass high passes that are closed due to large amounts of snow in winter, keep this in mind with planning your trip.

 How to get there

 The trip to Ladakh is an absolute highlight.
 You can choose to fly directly to the capital Leh, but driving to Leh in a few day (2-3 days from the hippy town Manali) is more spectacular and more sustainable.
 The road leads over some of the highest passable and most beautiful passes in the world.
-Nature changes from green pine forests to the bare but colorful mountains of the Trans-Himalayas, while the culture changes from Hinduism to Buddhism.
+Nature changes from green pine forests to the bare but colourful mountains of the Trans-Himalayas, while the culture changes from Hinduism to Buddhism.

 Best time to visit